This post talks aims to give you an insight into Alternative Dispute Resolution. Once you have read this post, you should be able to answer:

 I hope that the post below helps you.
 Do not hesitate to contact me if you have any questions.
 I offer law tuition to law students.
 If you wish me to help you, please see my law tuition page.

-Alternative Dispute Resolution (‘ADR’) is a way to try to resolve a civil dispute.
+Alternative Dispute Resolution is a way to try to resolve a civil dispute outside of court.
 Successful ADR resolves the dispute without the need for a court hearing.
 (Having said that, civil disputes which have reached court could still be resolved outside of court e.g. by negotiation).

 People as well as companies often want to avoid disputes ending up in court, because:

 - Hearings are normally public, so can lead to bad publicity.